Ryan Tannehill Player Prop Bets for NFL Week 6 | Tennessee vs. Buffalo 10/18/2021

 Recent Performances

-- Tannehill added three carries for 21 yards, averaging seven yards per attempt in the running game.
+- Tannehill tacked on three carries for 21 yards, averaging seven yards per carry in the running game.

 - Tannehill has racked up 692 passing yards (230.7 per game) and has a 63.3% completion percentage (62-for-98) over his last three appearances, tossing five touchdowns and two interceptions.

-- He's also carried the ball 11 times for 86 yards, averaging 28.7 yards per game.
+- He also has 86 rushing yards on 11 carries, averaging 28.7 yards per game.

 Tannehill's Tennessee Teammates